bids-standard/bids-website/faq/apps/testing_data.question.md

 ---
-title: "Where can I can data to test my BIDS app"
+title: "Where can I can data to test my app"
 ---

 For both lightweight and full datasets to test your BIDS App, you can choose